oracle-livelabs/spatial-graph/graph/graph-server-client/deploy-oci-marketplace-image/query-and-analyze-graphs/query-and-analyze-graphs.md

 Now we can query this graph and run some analyses on it.

-## Task 2: Pattern Matching
+## Task 2: Your first pattern-matching query

-PGQL Query is convenient for detecting specific patterns.
+PGQL is convenient for detecting specific patterns.

 Find accounts that had an inbound and an outbound transfer, of over 500, on the same day.
-The PGQL query for this is:
+The PGQL statement for this is:

 ```python
 <copy>